All About Visiting Yellowstone in January

 January in Yellowstone National Park is a magical, winter wonderland.
-Nothing beats the snowy meadows, frozen icicles, hot steam from the geysers mixing with the bitterly cold air, or an ice crystal covered bison trudging through a white plain.
+Nothing beats the snowy meadows, frozen icicles, hot steam from the geysers mixing with the bitterly cold air, or an ice crystal-covered bison trudging through a white plain.
 There are many benefits to visiting in January, as well as some drawbacks.
-But no matter what, if you decide to go to Yellowstone in January, you are sure to have a fantastic trip and leave with an appreciation for solitude of winter in the park.
+But no matter what, if you decide to go to Yellowstone in January, you are sure to have a fantastic trip and leave with an appreciation of the solitude during winter in the park.

 Benefits of Visiting in January

-Another benefit to visiting Yellowstone in January is the lack of crowds.
-The month of July sees 4 million visitors, while the entire season of winter only sees .3 million.
+Another benefit of visiting Yellowstone in January is the lack of crowds.
+The month of July sees 4 million visitors, while the entire winter season only sees 0.3 million.
 Because there are fewer people, your chances for solitude grow exponentially.
-This means that you are much less likely to run into long lines of traffic, extended waits for services, or crowds around the famous sites.
+This means that you are much less likely to run into long lines of traffic, extended waits for services, or crowds around famous sites.
 The lack of crowds also means that many of the accommodations in and around the park will be more readily available and less expensive than they will be at peak season.
 Anyone who has planned a trip to Yellowstone in the summer knows that accommodations book up to a year in advance and that you will have to shell out peak season prices for the best places to stay.
 But in the winter, you can usually find accommodations within a few weeks of a travel date.
-There are two lodges within the park that can remain open in the winter.
-The one at Mammoth Hot Springs you can access by car, but the other at Old Faithful must be accessed with over snow vehicles such as snowmobiles or snow coaches.
-There are also other accommodation options outside the park in Cody or Gardiner that offer great access and are open year round.
+There are two lodges within the park that remain open in the winter.
+The one at Mammoth Hot Springs you can access by car, but the other at Old Faithful must be accessed with over-snow vehicles such as snowmobiles or snow coaches.
+There are also other accommodation options outside the park in Cody or Gardiner that offer great access and are open year-round.

 Drawbacks of Visiting in January

 One of the biggest drawbacks to visiting the park in January is that most of the roads are closed to private vehicles.
-The only road that is open for visitors to drive themselves is the road from the north entrance, at Gardiner, to the northeast entrance, at Cooke City.
-This road goes through Lamar Valley, so it is the best road for wildlife viewing, but still, it is the only one open.
-In order to access other areas of the park, you will need to take over snow vehicles, such as snowmobiles or snow coaches.
-Many people find this method of travel novel as opposed to driving your personal vehicle, but it can be expensive and time consuming.
-In addition, not all the lodges, visitor centers, museums, or eateries will be open in January, so you may have to put in more forethought in planning your own food and activities.
+The only road that is open for visitors to drive themselves is the one from the north entrance at Gardiner to the northeast entrance at Cooke City.
+This road passes through Lamar Valley, offering the best wildlife viewing, but it remains the only one open.
+To access other areas of the park, you will need to use over-snow vehicles, such as snowmobiles or snow coaches.
+While some may find this method of travel novel compared to using personal vehicles, it can be expensive and time-consuming.
+Additionally, not all lodges, visitor centers, museums, or eateries will be open in January, so you may need to plan ahead for your own food and activities.

-While the snow in Yellowstone is beautiful and offers many great opportunities, it is a double edge sword as the weather in January is frigid.
-Subzero temperatures, blizzards, white outs, whipping wind, and icy conditions are not uncommon in January.
-This not only means the visitors will need to be more prepared, with a better gear and clothing (which incidentally is more expensive gear and clothing), but also means the visitors should bring a book, a deck of cards, or some board games to keep themselves busy if the weather literally prevents you from being outside.
-A white out not only prevents hiking, but also snow coach travel, so you may have to spend a few days inside the lodge.
+While the snow in Yellowstone is beautiful and provides many great opportunities, it also brings frigid weather in January.
+Subzero temperatures, blizzards, whiteouts, whipping winds, and icy conditions are not uncommon during this month.
+This means visitors will need to be well-prepared with proper gear and clothing (which can be more expensive), and it’s advisable to bring books, decks of cards, or board games to stay occupied if the weather keeps you indoors.
+A whiteout not only hampers hiking but also snow coach travel, so you might find yourself spending days inside the lodge.
 This is one of the inherent risks of visiting Yellowstone in winter.
-Particularly visitors who are staying at the Old Faithful Lodge– where the average low is 0 degrees– need to known that the weather may keep you inside for the entirety of your trip if you’re unlucky enough to choose a week where there is a blizzard.
+Particularly for visitors staying at the Old Faithful Lodge, where the average low is 0 degrees, you should be prepared for the possibility of being confined indoors for the duration of your trip in the event of a blizzard.

-In addition to the risks you take with the weather, the shorter winter days and freezing temperatures will greatly limit your activities.
-The morning and evening temperatures taper off from the (relatively) warmer temperatures during the day very quickly and can rapidly drop below zero.
-This leaves you with only a few hours of winter daylight warm enough to safely be outside, even if there’s no blizzard or snowstorm.
-Visitors should be aware of the dangers of frostbite and hypothermia, even if the temperatures are not below zero, as well as dangers associated with avalanches, wildlife, hydrothermal features, and overheating.
-While Yellowstone at any time of the year comes with some inherent risks due to the volcanic activity and wildlife, winter comes with some addition risks that summer does not.
-While certainly not a reason to not visit the park, visitors should be aware of the dangers of visiting in January.
+In addition to the risks posed by the weather, the shorter winter days and freezing temperatures will significantly limit your outdoor activities.
+Morning and evening temperatures drop rapidly from the (relatively) warmer daytime temperatures, often falling below zero.
+This leaves you with only a few hours of winter daylight warm enough for safe outdoor excursions, even if there’s no blizzard or snowstorm.
+Visitors should be aware of the dangers of frostbite and hypothermia, even if temperatures are not below zero, as well as the hazards associated with avalanches, wildlife encounters, hydrothermal features, and overheating.
+While Yellowstone presents inherent risks at any time of the year due to its volcanic activity and wildlife, winter adds some additional risks not present in the summer.
+However, this shouldn’t deter visitors from experiencing the park in January; rather, they should be aware and prepared for the potential dangers.

 Things To Do In January

 Because of the incredible amount of snow, traditional hiking is not an option in January, but you can modify your hiking plans a bit and still get out there on the trails.
-The trails at lower elevation are usually open in the winter, despite being covered in snow.
-This gives you a great opportunity to snowshoe or cross country ski.
-Snowshoes and skis are available for rent at Mammoth Hot Springs, along with snowshoe and cross country ski tours that give you a unique perspective of the park—highlighting geysers, frozen waterfalls, and plentiful wildlife in snow-covered meadows, all with knowledge from a Yellowstone expert.
-Many of the trails around the famous areas such as Old Faithful and Norris Geyser Basin have great options for short snowshoe or cross-country ski treks.
-Of course, any trail not in Mammoth Hot Springs, Lamar Valley, or the Tower Area will have to be accessed by snow coach or snow mobile.
-Many companies offer snow coach transportation from any entrance of the park to Old Faithful or Grand Canyon of Yellowstone.
+The trails at lower elevations are usually open in the winter, despite being covered in snow.
+This gives you a great opportunity to snowshoe or cross-country ski.
+Snowshoes and skis are available for rent at Mammoth Hot Springs, along with snowshoe and cross-country ski tours that give you a unique perspective of the park—highlighting geysers, frozen waterfalls, and plentiful wildlife in snow-covered meadows, all with knowledge from a Yellowstone expert.
+Many of the trails around the famous areas such as Old Faithful and Norris Geyser Basin have great options for short snowshoes or cross-country ski treks.
+Of course, any trail not in Mammoth Hot Springs, Lamar Valley, or the Tower Area will have to be accessed by a snow coach or snowmobile.
+Many companies offer snow coach transportation from any entrance of the park to Old Faithful or the Grand Canyon of Yellowstone.
 Some companies also offer snowmobile tours, or the National Park Service has a lottery system for a Non-Commercially Guided Snowmobile Access Program —where visitors over the age of 18 can snowmobile through the park without a commercial guide.
 These are great ways to get deep into the park since you can’t drive the road yourself.

 Things to see in January

-Old Faithful: This icon of Yellowstone is a can’t miss any time of the year, no matter how many times you’ve seen it.
-While it is by no means the biggest or most impressive of Yellowstone’s geysers, Old Faithful has lived up to its name and erupts consistently, to the amazement of viewers.
+Old Faithful: This icon of Yellowstone is a can’t-miss any time of year.
+It isn’t the biggest nor most impressive of Yellowstone’s geysers, Old Faithful has lived up to its name and erupts consistently, to the amazement of viewers.
 In the last 30 years, it has only varied in eruptions by about 30 minutes.
-Accessible only by over snow traffic
+Accessible only by over-snow traffic.

 Norris Geyser Basin: One of the hottest and most active geyser basins in the park, Norris Geyser Basin is not to be missed any time you visit Yellowstone.
 While the bubbling hot springs and spewing geysers are a treat to see any time of the year, they are especially remarkable when surrounded by a fresh layer of snow.
-Accessible only by over snow traffic
+Accessible only by over-snow transportation.